 Fresh lobster rolls, colonial cottages, sea breezes at sunset: there is a certain magic about summer on the East Coast.
 Whether you prefer the beach or the country—or a mix of the two—the Northeast has it all for families, friends and couples alike.
 The following are a few of our favorite destinations for easy East Coast vacations, whether you’re planning a long weekend getaway or an extended escape.
-These stylish properties—a mix of Indagare favorites and buzzy new openings—are all within driving distance of New York, Boston and points East, and they still have rooms available to book now, before the end of the season; plus, they’re perfect for a festive Labor Day getaway.
-With reduced occupancy rates, enhanced disinfecting protocols, reservation systems for the private enjoyment of shared amenities and thoughtful social-distancing practices, these hotels offer greater peace of mind, so that you can savor that last taste of summer (did someone say ice cream?).
+These stylish properties—a mix of Indagare favorites and buzzy new openings—are all within driving distance of New York, Boston and points East, and they’re ideal for that sunny window between Memorial Day and Labor Day.
+With access to quiet beaches or hiking trails, charming restaurants, buzzy outdoor watering holes and curated boutiques, and historic towns, growing art scenes and nature preserves to explore, these hotels offer havens meant for savoring a true taste of summer (did someone say ice cream?).

 On Our Radar: Gurney’s Newport, Rhode Island

 For a seaside getaway that combines New England traditions with historic glamour, look no further than Newport.
 The summer destination of choice for families like the Vanderbilts, this idyllic town is especially suited to architecture lovers, who can explore the extravagant mansions on the three-and-a-half-mile Cliff Walk trail.
-Those seeking a younger scene will find one at Gurney’s Newport, an outpost of the popular Montauk establishment that opened in 2017, just outside the town center (a ten-minute taxi ride away), on its own island.
-Bringing a dose of trendiness to this classic-conservative summer escape, the property’s seaside Pineapple Club, with its splashy restaurant and bar, is the place to hang during the day, while its Scarpetta restaurant welcomes families and couples alike for an upscale and delicious dinner.
+Those seeking a younger scene will find one at Gurney’s Newport, an outpost of the popular Montauk establishment that opened in 2017, just outside the town center (a 10-minute taxi ride away), on its own island.
+Bringing a dose of trendiness to this classic-conservative summer escape, the property’s seaside Pineapple Club, with its splashy restaurant and bar, offers casual dining, while the Scarpetta restaurant welcomes families and couples alike for an upscale and delicious dinner.
 Guests can also avail themselves of the property’s 22-foot marina, sailing school and indoor/outdoor pool.
-Read more and contact us to book your stay.
+Read more.

 Indagare Adored: Ocean House, Watch Hill, Rhode Island

 Those looking for a cozy, luxurious seaside escape with classic New England charm will find it at Ocean House, looking out over the bluffs of Watch Hill.
 In its early days, this iconic resort, which opened in 1868, was the playground of aristocrats and members of the East Coast elite, who appreciated its prime location on the Atlantic, subdued glamour and discreet privacy.
-Parasols have given way to blue and yellow beach umbrellas, and the sand is now dotted with cabanas equipped with butler service, but the past is still present in the Victorian-style main building, despite the modern amenities that have been added to ensure a five-star experience (the classic wraparound porch remains one of our favorite features—it’s the perfect spot to enjoy a morning coffee or afternoon cocktail on a summer day).
+Parasols have given way to blue and yellow beach umbrellas, and the sand is now dotted with cabanas equipped with butler service, but the past is still present in the Victorian-style main building, despite the modern amenities that have been added to ensure a five-star experience (the classic wraparound porch remains one of our favorite features; it’s the perfect spot to enjoy a morning coffee or afternoon cocktail on a summer day).
 For a more privatized experience, we recommend staying in one of the six freestanding cottages, which range from cozy two-bedroom bungalows to stately seven-bedroom homes (some of which are also equipped with their own swimming pools or hot tubs).
-Read more and contact us to book your stay.
+Read more.

 On Our Radar: Hotel Pippa, Nantucket, Massachusetts

-Spicing the unassuming, weathered charm of an old whaling community with a healthy dash of elegance and style, Nantucket is a knockout destination for a long-weekend escape in the Northeast.
+Spicing up the unassuming, weathered charm of an old whaling community with a healthy dash of elegance and style, Nantucket is a knockout destination for a long-weekend escape in the Northeast.
 In 2018, a local couple launched Hotel Pippa off Centre Street, providing a more contemporary, more accessible, boutique alternative to the iconic White Elephant and classic Greydon House.
 In between sailing, shopping and lounging on the beach, make time for meals at Indagare’s favorite restaurants—including Straight Wharf, Cru and Galley Beach—which are within easy walking distance, thanks to the hotel’s convenient downtown location.
-Contact us to book your stay.

 Indagare Adored: Greydon House, Nantucket, Massachusetts